Climate Change Project Awards

 - Mentors must confirm their participation via the URSA Mentor Confirmation form prior to the application deadline.

-- Regardless of the applicant, students involved in an awarded project must present their project results at URSA's Research & Creative Activity Day in April of that academic year.
+- Regardless of the applicant, all students involved in an awarded project must present their project results at URSA's Research & Creative Activity Day in April of that academic year.

 IMPORTANT: Failure to submit a final evaluation, to submit final products, or to participate in Research & Creative Activity Day will make the student ineligible to receive future URSA funding.